 During the summer months, male American goldfinches are bright yellow and then olive during the winter.
 Female American goldfinches are dull yellow-brown year-round, though brighter during the summer.

-The beak of the American Goldfinch has evolved over time, becoming conical to aid in feeding on seedheads.
+As for the beak, the goldfinch's has evolved over time, becoming conical to aid in feeding on seedheads.

 The song of the American Goldfinch is a series of musical warbles and twitters.

 American Goldfinches are found throughout southern Canada from British Columbia to Newfoundland in the east, and across most of the United States with the exception of the American southwest.

 Migrating southward for winter, American Goldfinches usually stay within the continental United States.
 Some goldfinches do venture as far south as northern Mexico.